suchandra252/BibleStudy/docs/new-testament/matthew/chapter-01.md

-# Bible Commentary: Matthew 1:1 – The Genealogy of Jesus Christ
+# Matthew 1:1 – The Genealogy of Jesus Christ

 **Matthew 1:1**
 “The book of the genealogy of Jesus Christ, the son of David, the son of Abraham.”